NT written off vehicle register

 You must notify the MVR if your vehicle is written off so it can be recorded in the NT written off vehicle register.

-This applies to all vehicles 15 years old or less (except trailers less than 4.5 tonnes and all plant based special purpose vehicles).
+This applies to all vehicles 15 years old or less (except trailers not more than 4.5 tonnes aggregate trailer mass and all plant based special purpose vehicles).

 A vehicle is considered to be written off if it is assessed as a total loss.